natematias/governing-human-algorithm-behavior/README.md

 In this class, we're going to learn more about those systems and work through the case of the Richmond CA Refinery fire of 2012.
 We're also going to consider how incident reporting fits into the wider politics of error reporting and the challenges of academic access to sensitive information.

-* [Animation of Fire at Chefron's Richmond Refinery, August 6, 2012](https://www.youtube.com/watch?v=QiILbGbk8Qk).
+* [Animation of Fire at Chevron's Richmond Refinery, August 6, 2012](https://www.youtube.com/watch?v=QiILbGbk8Qk).
 US Chemical Safety and Hazard Investigation Board.
 * Sadisivam, N. (2021) [A California law gave the people power to cut pollution.
 Why isn’t it working?](https://grist.org/equity/ab617-richmond-california-chevron-refinery-air-monitoring/).
 Grist.
 * Yousefi, A., Rodriguez Hernandez, M., & Lopez Peña, V. (2019).
 [Systemic accident analysis models: A comparison study between AcciMap, FRAM, and STAMP](https://aiche.onlinelibrary.wiley.com/doi/10.1002/prs.12002).
 Process Safety Progress, 38(2), e12002. (in Canvas)